aim-rsf/drug-lists/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+Specifically, 🖋️ `content` refers to creation of drug lists, 📖 `documentation` refers to the documentation created in this repository, and 🤔 `Feedback` refers to clinical auditing of the lists.

+If you would like to contribute to this repository, e.g. because you have found an error, or because you have a code list you would like to contribute, please [open an issue](https://github.com/aim-rsf/drug-lists/issues/new), or email Dr. Eirini Zormpa at [ezormpa@turing.ac.uk](mailto:ezormpa@turing.ac.uk).